psu/shortlet/README.md

 ## Usage

-1. Download and load the folder _src_ as an unpacked extension in Chrome.
+1. Install from [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/shortlet) or download and load the folder _src_ as an unpacked extension in Chrome.
 2. Open Shortlet settings by clicking on the extension icon, or trigger the Shortlet command palette with the default shortcut `ctrl+space`.
 3. Add your first shortlet and save the settings.
 4. Navigate to, or reload, the webpage and launch the shortlet.